 The IPCC reports exhibit another important sociological dimension of science relevant to public understanding of science.
 Namely, the report is an amalgam of findings from many fields.
 Different researchers study atmospheric temperatures, ice core samples, wind and ocean current patterns, island topography, habitat displacement, atmospheric composition, ocean chemistry, paleobiogeography, and so forth.
 Climate science, like all science, is a mosaic of specialized expertise.
-Scientists depend on each other's results to build on earlier work and to integrate information from various fields.
+Scientists depend on each other-s results to build on earlier work and to integrate information from various fields.
 Indeed, no scientist can be expert in all things.
-Whenever scientists perform an experiment, they have already implicitly decided to trust their co-workers, laboratory assistants, technicians, and the manufacturers of their laboratory equipment.
+Whenever scientists perform an experiment, they have already implicitly decided to trust their coworkers, laboratory assistants, technicians, and the manufacturers of their laboratory equipment.
 Knowledge is distributed not only among scientists and their predecessors, but also among the multitude of "invisible hands" (Hentschel, 2008; Shapin, 1989).
 One person or one lab cannot do it all.
 Epistemic dependence is inevitable (Hardwig, 1991).
 Science is enabled only through managing epistemic trust (Goldman, 1999, 2002; Shapin, 1994).
 While skepticism is often touted as a hallmark of science, epistemic trust is, ironically, essential to science as a social enterprise.
 This is another important NOS lesson for functional scientific literacy (Allchin, 2012b; Gaon & Norris, 2001; Norris, 1995, 1997).

-Epistemic trust can extend to, for example, the technical exactitude in executing experimental procedures (Fig. 1, A); the accuracy of observations and measurements (Fig. 1,

-A); skills in statistical analysis (Fig. 1, B); and insight in interpreting results (Fig. 1, B)-all the scientific practices in traditional NOS.
+Epistemic trust can extend to, for example, the technical exactitude in executing experimental procedures (Figure 1A); the accuracy of observations and measurements (Figure 1A); skills in statistical analysis (Figure 1B); and insight in interpreting results (Figure 1B)-all the scientific practices in traditional NOS.
 The reliability of claims can vary, however, based on the level of expertise behind them.
 Eventually, some works survive criticism better than others; some are more fruitful in leading to further studies; some become an indispensable benchmark in theory development.
-Trust therefore is not assumed.
+Trust, therefore, is not assumed.
 It is earned.
 Over time, each researcher builds a track record of reliability not only based on formal education, but embodied in an informal reputation.
-This builds on the quality of their educational background, their mentors and co-authors, and home institutions: their credentials.
+This builds on the quality of their educational background, their mentors and coauthors, and home institutions: their credentials.
 All this becomes evidence for their credibility.
-In the short term, credibility is the indirect basis for extending epistemic trust (Fig. 1, C; Allchin, 1999; 2012b; Latour & Woolgar, 1979).
-So, for example, contributors to the report of the Intergovernmental Panel on Climate Change earn their privilege, and this adds to the credibility of the research team that publishes their benchmark studies on climate change.
+In the short term, credibility is the indirect basis for extending epistemic trust (Figure 1C; Allchin, 1999, 2012b; Latour & Woolgar, 1979).
+So, for example, contributors to the report of the IPCC

 Because of the nature of epistemic dependence and the system of checks and balances in building consensus, the development of modern science relies in part on effective knowledge transfer.
 That is, there is active communication within science.
 Understanding how the system of checks and balances works within science and contributes to reliable knowledge (social epistemology) is another often overlooked aspect of NOS.
-It turns out to be key to understanding how scientific knowledge also extends outside the scientific community to reach non-scientists.
+It turns out to be key to understanding how scientific knowledge also extends outside the scientific community to reach nonscientists.
 That is why we claim, as described below, that it is essential knowledge for fuller science media literacy.